Chapter 50 BWV 67 Halt im Gedächtnis Jesum Christ

 If this seems overly complex, think of it this way: an instrumental introduction leads to two choral entries, fundamentally chordal in texture, and thence to an imitative theme on voices with continuo only.
 The introduction is then repeated from bar 55 (but now also with choir) and the first half of the movement is then reworked until the end.
 Put in these terms, the macro structure is simple: instrumental introduction, section A (when choir enters) followed by section A reworked.
 The detail is, of course, rather more complex!

-There is often an element of doubt, uncertainty or disbelief in the cantata texts, partially because the opportunities of resolving such feelings provide for some sort of drama or narrative, no matter how tenuous it might be.
+There is often an element of doubt, uncertainty or disbelief in these cantata texts, partially because the musical opportunities of resolving such feelings require some sort of drama or narrative, no matter how tenuous it might be.
 The tenor aria establishes this immediately after the glorious opening movement.
-In a sense, one wonders what misgiving there could possibly be after a chorus of such affirmation, but reservations there must be if only to provide the musical and textual framework for the rest of the piece.
+In a sense, one wonders what misgiving there could possibly be after a chorus of such affirmation, but reservations there must be if only to provide the essential musical and textual framework.
 The tenor acknowledges immediately—-my Jesus has risen—-but he then proceeds to express a personal apprehension—-what is it that still makes me afraid?—-I know of the Saviour′s victory but my heart still feels the battle.
 One might interpret this as the ′heart versus head′ contradiction; knowing and feeling are not the same thing.

 It is a splendid aria which demonstrates Bach′s growing mature ability to ally and integrate the musical material fully with the textual ideas.
 The opening phrase is bold, sweeping and confident but the 5th and 8th bars are rhythmically disrupted with a sense of quivering apprehension.

 Opening theme followed by the rhythmic dislocations approaching the cadence.